aminophen/gentombow/README.md

 This bundle provides a LaTeX package for generating Japanese-style crop marks (called 'tombow' in Japanese) for practical use in self-publishing.
+The core feature of "gentombow.sty" is based on pLaTeX kernel.

+## Supported engines

+All packages except bounddvi.sty works with the followings:
+- LaTeX + dvips/dvipdfmx
+- pLaTeX/upLaTeX + dvips/dvipdfmx
+- pdfLaTeX
+- LuaLaTeX
+- XeLaTeX

 ## Bundle contents